Prag8855/aab/content/glossary/Freiberufler.md

 Not all self-employed people are *Freiberufler*.
 If you are self-employed, but not a *Freiberufler*, the tax office calls you a *[[Gewerbetreibender]]*, and the immigration office calls you *[Selbständig](/glossary/Selbständig)*.

-The difference is important: it affects your taxes and your type of residence permit.
+The difference is important: it affects the taxes you pay and the type of [residence permit](/glossary/Aufenthaltstitel) you get.

 **[Freiberufler or Gewerbe: what is the difference? ➞](/guides/freiberufler-or-gewerbe)**